aws-samples/amazon-managed-service-for-apache-flink-lifecycle-management-terraform/README.md

 These resources must be manually created:
 1. A Kinesis Data Stream, named `ExampleOutputStream`.
 Capacity mode = Provisioned, Provisioned Shards = 1, or more.
 2. An S3 bucket, where the application JAR will be uploaded.
 For simplicity, the same bucket is used to store the Terraform remote state.
 It is recommended to [enable Bucket Versioning](https://developer.hashicorp.com/terraform/language/backend/s3) on the S3 bucket to allow for state recovery.
+3. A DynamoDB Table used by Terraform for locking.
+Must have a key called `LockID`.

-Do not forget to create the Terraform state backend configuration as described [later](#4-terraform-state-backend) with the name of the bucket.
+Do not forget to edit the Terraform state backend configuration as described [later](#4-terraform-state-backend) with the name of the bucket.

 ## Environment variables